Adyen/adyen-hybris/README.md

  https://docs.adyen.com/developers/plugins/hybris

  ## Support
- You can create issues on our Magento Repository.
+ You can create issues in this repository.
 In case of specific problems with your account, please contact support@adyen.com.

+ ## Contributing
+ We strongly encourage you to join us in contributing to this repository so everyone can benefit from:
+ * New features and functionality
+ * Resolved bug fixes and issues
+ * Any general improvements

+ Read our [**contribution guidelines**](CONTRIBUTING.md) to find out how.

  ## License
  MIT license.
 For more information, see the LICENSE file.